 4. A physical explanation of the reason for shifting the origin of the

-distribution must be obvious.
+physical explanation).
 For example, if the yield strength of the

 steel grade is 110,000 psi, then no steel is released by the steel mill